SEO in 2015: A Guide For Business Owners

 *This post is not an attempt to discredit Moz, SEJ, Search Engine Land, or any similar site.
 They would likely agree— an article written 6 years ago holds little value in 2015.

 SEO isn’t quite SEO anymore.

 SEO is a marathon, not a sprint.
 Keeping up to date with search engine activity is very important.
 That means continuing education daily.
-You must learn methodology and evolve strategies alongside Search Engine algorithm changes.
-In 2015, SEO works best along side Digital Marketing as a whole.
-With today’s search queries you will see much more natural language influenced by results.
+You must learn the methodology and evolve strategies alongside Search Engine algorithm changes.
+In 2015, SEO works best alongside Digital Marketing as a whole.
+With today’s search queries, you will see much more natural language influenced by results.
 It’s not just about building traffic to a website anymore.
-There’s much more to it; user experience, site accessibility, generating traffic from multiple referrals from different states (for national ranking factors), content development and marketing, social media integration, mobile friendly and responsive websites, and so much more.
+There’s much more to it; user experience, site accessibility, generating traffic from multiple referrals from different states (for national ranking factors), content development and marketing, social media integration, mobile-friendly and responsive websites, and so much more.

-The primary goal to an SEO strategy now is to give ROI to your client.
+The primary goal of an SEO strategy now is to give ROI to your client.
 This means providing Google with the means to rank you, converting traffic, building traffic, and giving potential customers a reason to be on the page by optimizing content.
 If you want to really optimize a website for search, you need to be doing all of those things.
-If it's all for the sake of search optimization, well then that would be SEO.
-Same acronym, different meaning.
+If it’s all for the sake of search optimization, well then that would be SEO.
+The same acronym, different meaning.